linushak/devstarCode/README.md

 ### Mission Instructions ###
 1. Check the spy for the credentials to the Alien War Ship's MySQL database where the coordinates for the Core Reactor is kept.
 Develop a MySQL query that queries the **SecretTable** to retrieve information about the Reactor Core coordinates!
 The Host IP address of the database is  **129.157.179.180**

-Tip: For Java, you should check out src/main/java/com/example/rest/DBConnection.java
+Tip: For Java, you should also check out src/main/java/com/example/rest/DBConnection.java
+Tip: For Python, you should check out config.py

 2. When you have the coordinates, hit the Reactor Core at the following URL:
 ```http://129.157.179.180:3000/reactorCore/x-coordinate_goes_here/y-coordinate_goes_here/Your_squad_color_goes_here/Your_microservice_name_goes_here```.